Table of Contents

 The best path is working to improve your credit score with sound financial decision-making and by paying your bills in a timely manner.
 You can also look for discounts, shop around and scale back your coverage to reduce your insurance costs.

-Data was collected from the largest insurers in 47 states.
-The sample driver was a 30-year-old man with a 2015 Honda Civic EX.
+Data was collected from the largest insurers in 45 states.
+The sample driver is a 30-year-old man with a 2015 Honda Civic EX.
 Rates are for a full-coverage policy.

 Insurance companies do not all share the same definitions of poor, average and very good credit.
 Beyond that, a particular market can affect what the cutoffs might be.